[Infographic] What is the Publii CMS, the new WordPress

 As for the block editor, it is similar to the previous editor with the added benefit of a much more intuitive and immersive editing experience.

-You keep the familiar interface of the WYSIWYG editor with inline toolbar and formatting options.
+You keep the familiar interface of the WYSIWYG editor with an inline toolbar which gives you formatting options.

 Whereas the block editor favors an immersive experience over simplicity, the markdown editor focuses on simplicity and speed.

-It comes loaded with shorthands symbols such as hashes for inserting html elements without worrying about closing or opening tags.
+It comes loaded with shorthand symbols such as hashes for inserting html elements without worrying about closing or opening tags.

-If you had previously set up your website using WordPress, you can switch to Publii by importing your WXR backup file.
+If you had previously set up your website using WordPress, you can switch to Publii by importing your site's data with a WXR backup file.

 You must keep in mind that this feature is still in development and not fully tested.
 So, the best way to use it is to only import your WordPress content into a fresh Publii website.

 There are many other features worth mentioning but it would make this article much longer.
-Take a look at their official documentation or their home page for more.
+Take a look at Publii's official documentation for more.

 Publii CMS Limitations You Need To Be Aware Of

 Publii is a static content management system.
-As such, it can only create websites using static technologies.
-Any dynamic feature must be externally provided.
+As such, it can only create websites using static technologies and any dynamic feature must be externally provided.